PeterLenting/MSP3/README.md

 All the content on the website was written by me.

 ### Media
-The images I used are
+The image from the book-cover used on the about-page is a picture of the book I took myself.
+The image in the header is an image I found on multiple pages and I have not been able to find the person who took it.

 ### Code
 I wrote all the code myself, with help and inspiration from StackOverflow.com.
 Questions and answers on that side pointed me in the right direction more than once.
 The Code Institute tutor-team also helped me understand why sometimes some code wasn't working.

 ### Acknowledgements
-I would like to thank fellow student Rik Duijm for discussing ideas.
+I would like to thank fellow student Rik Duijm for discussing ideas and the tutors from Code Institute for pointing me in the right direction.

 ## Disclaimer
 The content of this website is for educational purposes only.